ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 We keep a copy of all keys returned by the backends in memory.
 We use `ksBelow` to only return a copy-on-write copy of keys the user requested on `kdbGet`.

+If the user tries to change the value or metadata of these keys, the data gets duplicated (copy-on-write).
+I.e. the data of the original keys is not changed.
+The name is not relevant.
+It is always read-only, because the key is in at least one keyset (the internal one).
+Possible copy-on-write implementations are described in [another decision](../1_in_discussion/copy_on_write.md).

 In `kdbSet` we use the user-provided `KeySet` for all backends strictly below `parentKey` as before.
 For the backend that contains `parentKey`, we start with the internally cached data.
 We then remove everything that is at or below `parentKey` (via `ksCut`) and replace it with the data from the user-provided `KeySet`.